jbliley/ebook_fix/docs/gui_plan.md

   1-to-1 page mapping.
 Scoping the exact matching logic is this phase's first task, not assumed up front.

-### Phase 5 -- Apply, polish, and packaging
+### Phase 8 -- Final polish and packaging
-- A single "Apply all accepted changes" action across tabs, using the same validation/idempotency guarantees the CLI already has.
-- Launch script (`.bat`) and a short setup note for running it.
+- Launch script (`.bat`) and a short setup note for running it -- already exists (`run_gui.bat`/`run_gui.py`), so this is really just making sure it still reflects however the app has grown by then.
 - Full regression pass across all sample books, same standard as every other feature in this project.

 ## Open questions

-- Exact page-matching approach for Phase 4's split case (see above) -- deferred to that phase rather than guessed at now.
+- Exact page-matching approach for Phase 7's split case (see above) -- deferred to that phase rather than guessed at now.
 - Whether the Review tab's cover-mismatch item shows the two cover images directly in that tab, or defers full visual comparison to the Before/After tab -- likely the latter, to avoid building two versions of the same comparison view, but not decided yet.
-- How much of the analysis report the Metadata/Review tabs need reshaped into vs. reused as-is from what `analyzer.py` already produces for the CLI.
+- Phase 4's exact wording/UI for "this is staged, not applied yet" on the Metadata and Review tabs -- needs to be clear without being annoying on every single visit to those tabs.
+- Phase 6's Issue-vs-FYI classification for each analyzer section -- genuinely not decided yet; that's the phase's own first task, not something to guess at in this doc.

 ## Continuity note
 This file is the source of truth for the GUI's scope and phase order,